atiq-cs/blog/input/posts/programming-languages/regex.md

 `null` above represents empty string.

+Please note the replace part is not necessary if we only want to find.

 ## npp regex refs
 - [notepad-how-to-use-regular-expressions](http://markantoniou.blogspot.com/2008/06/notepad-how-to-use-regular-expressions.html)
 - [npp official regex instructions](http://docs.notepad-plus-plus.org/index.php/Regular_Expressions)

 **Notepad++ Trips and Tricks**

-[Flip or reverse line order in notepad++](https://superuser.com/questions/331098/flip-or-reverse-line-order-in-notepad).
-It is used in [soln](https://github.com/atiq-cs/Problem-Solving/blob/master/general-solving/leetcode/0012_integer-to-roman.cs) of the problem: [12.
+Following [SU - Flip or reverse line order in notepad++](https://superuser.com/questions/331098/flip-or-reverse-line-order-in-notepad) we can reverse line orders for given text.
+Example use is in [soln](https://github.com/atiq-cs/Problem-Solving/blob/master/general-solving/leetcode/0012_integer-to-roman.cs) of the problem: [12.
 Integer to Roman](https://leetcode.com/problems/integer-to-roman)